vivek1310-git/BQ-Armor-Analytics/README.md

 ## Why use the Google Cloud Armor Visibility Dashboard?

-The Cloud Armor Visibility Dashboard? allows you to view and analsze  Google Global Load-Balancing security data related to Web Application Security (WAF), from Google Cloud Armor.
+The Cloud Armor Visibility Dashboard? allows you to view and analyze  Google Global Load-Balancing security data related to Web Application Security (WAF), from Google Cloud Armor.
 The Visibility Dashboard gives you the ability to integrate security, traffic and web application metrics, to perform security monitoring and analysis of your Google Cloud resources protected by Cloud Armor.
-This gives location based insight about the traffic lets you drill down to final level of data.
+This gives location based insight about the traffic and lets you drill down to the final level of data.

 ## Getting Started